locuslab/convex_adversarial/README.md

 To create sequential PyTorch modules with skip connections, we provide a generalization of the PyTorch module `nn.Sequential`.
-Specifically, we have a `DenseSequential` module that is identical to `nn.Sequential' but also takes in `Dense' modules.
+Specifically, we have a `DenseSequential` module that is identical to `nn.Sequential` but also takes in `Dense' modules.
 The `Dense' modules consist of `m` layers, and applies these `m` layers to the last `m` outputs of the network.